bashhack/Learn_C_The_Hard_Way/Ex2/README.md

 ### Find a `Makefile` in another C project and try to understand what it's doing.
-I reviewed an example Makefile from the Stanford University CS 107, which was another great introduction to some key concepts to increase extensible and highly readable Makefiles:
+I reviewed an example Makefile from the Stanford University CS 107, which was another great introduction to key concepts that allow for the creation of extensible and highly readable Makefiles:

 1. Use of comments, denoted by `#` help visually separate concerns and logically ordered code.
 2. Addition of several more CFLAGS params (including `-std=c99`) illustrate the flexibility of error-checking.